Imagimm-CIML/SAPHIR/README.md

 * Points of the plot can be selected (by clicking or brushing) and datas of the ROIs selected are printed in a table below.
 * These datas can be downloaded in a csv file with the button "Download selected ROIs subtable".

+Image :
 The image is displayed on the left, channel and slice to display can be modified with the sliders.
-ROIs selected on the plot are displayed on the image and the color of the mask can be modified.
+ROIs selected on the plot are displayed on the image and the color of the mask correspond to cell type.

+Cropped ROIs :
+The ROIs selected on the plot can be displayed with the button "".
+Each time a new selection is made, you need to reload the viewer with the "" button.
+The ROIs are displayed in the viewer in order of ROIs IDs.

 ##### Part 2 : Image to plot
 Use the third item of the menu : "Image to plot". <br>